Abba856/timeTable/README.md

 ## Core Functionality

-1. **Data Management:**
+### 1. Data Management Modules

-   - Manage Courses: Add, update, and delete courses with attributes like ID, title, level (e.g., ND/HND), and lab requirements.
+- **Lecturers Management**: Add, update, and delete lecturers with attributes like ID, name, and rank (Professor, Associate Professor, Assistant Professor, Lecturer).
-   - Manage Lecturers: Add, update, and delete lecturers with attributes like ID, name, rank, and specified availability.
+- **Courses Management**: Add, update, and delete courses with attributes like ID, title, level (ND/HND), and lab requirements.
-   - Manage Venues: Add, update, and delete venues with attributes like ID, name, capacity, and type (e.g., lecture hall, lab).
+- **Venues Management**: Add, update, and delete venues with attributes like ID, name, capacity, and type (Lecture Hall or Lab).

-2. **Timetable Generation:**
+- **Timeslots Management**: Add, update, and delete timeslots with day of week and time range.
+- **Availability Management**: Define lecturer availability by linking lecturers to specific timeslots.

+### 2. Timetable Generation

-   - Constraint Checking: The core algorithm prevents hard constraints from being violated:
+- **Constraint Checking**: The core algorithm prevents hard constraints from being violated:
   - Double-booking a lecturer at the same time
   - Double-booking a venue at the same time
-     - Assigning a course to a venue that does not meet its capacity or type
+  - Assigning a course to a venue that does not meet its capacity or type requirements
   - Assigning a lecturer to a timeslot they are not available for
-   - Generation Algorithm: Implement a heuristic or greedy algorithm to generate the timetable
+- **Generation Algorithm**: Implementation of a greedy algorithm to generate timetables
-   - Conflict Reporting: The system identifies and reports any unavoidable conflicts with suggested resolutions
+- **Conflict Reporting**: The system identifies and reports any unavoidable conflicts with suggested resolutions

-3. **Viewing and Reporting:**
+### 3. Viewing and Reporting

-   - View Timetable: Display generated timetables in a clear, tabular format
+- **Timetable Display**: View generated timetables in a clear, tabular format organized by days and time slots
-   - Filtering: Allow users to filter the timetable by various criteria (e.g., by level, by lecturer)
-   - Export: Provide options to export the timetable in common formats like CSV or PDF
+- **Export Functionality**: Export timetables to common formats (CSV export functionality is implemented as a placeholder)

 ## System Architecture & Design

-- **Architecture:** Three-layer architecture:
+### Architecture

+The application follows a three-layer architecture:
-  1. Presentation Layer: The Java Swing GUI
+1. **Presentation Layer**: Java Swing GUI providing an intuitive interface for non-technical users
-  2. Application Logic Layer: Java core classes containing the scheduling algorithm and business rules
+2. **Application Logic Layer**: Java core classes containing the scheduling algorithm and business rules
-  3. Database Layer: The JDBC layer for data access and persistence
+3. **Database Layer**: JDBC layer for data access and persistence

+### Data Model

-- **Data Model:** The database schema is designed with the following key entities and their relationships: `Lecturer`, `Course`, `Venue`, `Timeslot`, `TimetableEntry`, and `Availability`.
+The database schema is designed with the following key entities and their relationships:
+- `Lecturer`: Represents teaching staff with their attributes
+- `Course`: Represents academic courses with their requirements
+- `Venue`: Represents classrooms and labs with capacity and type
+- `Timeslot`: Represents time periods when classes can be scheduled
+- `Availability`: Links lecturers to timeslots they are available
+- `TimetableEntry`: Represents scheduled classes linking courses, lecturers, venues, and timeslots

+### User Interface

+The GUI features:
+- Left-hand navigation menu for accessing different modules
+- Main content area with forms for data entry
-- **User Interface:** The GUI is intuitive for non-technical users, featuring a left-hand navigation menu for different modules, with the main content area using sortable and searchable tables for data entry and display.
+- Tabular views for displaying records with sortable and searchable tables
+- Intuitive design for non-technical users

 ## Project Structure